percona/pmm-doc/docs/setting-up/client/azure.md

 # Adding an Azure Instance

-Follow the instruction for remotes instances explained [here](aws.md).
+Follow the instructions for remotes instances explained [here](aws.md).

 Example:

 ![image](../../_images/azure-add-mysql-1.png)

-and remember to set Performance Schema as the query collection method for Query Analytics.
+and be sure to set *Performance Schema* as the query collection method for Query Analytics.

 ![image](../../_images/azure-add-mysql-2.png)

 # MariaDB.

-MariaDB up to version 10.2 works out of the box but starting with MariaDB 10.3, instrumentation is disabled by default and cannot be enabled since there is no SUPER role in Azure-MariaDB so, it is no possible to run the requiered queries to enable instrumentation.
-Monitoring will work but Query Analytics won't receive any query.
+MariaDB up to version 10.2 works out of the box but starting with MariaDB 10.3 instrumentation is disabled by default and cannot be enabled since there is no SUPER role in Azure-MariaDB.
+So, it is not possible to run the required queries to enable instrumentation.
+Monitoring will work but Query Analytics won't receive any query data.

-#PostgreSQL
+# PostgreSQL

 For PostgreSQL follow the same methods used for MySQL and MariaDB and enable `track_io_timing` in the instance configuration to enable Query Analytics.